 Has your dentist told you that you have gum disease?
-According to our Cary dentist, this common condition is usually a result of improper or poor dental hygiene.
+According to our Sherman Oaks dentist, this common condition is usually a result of improper or poor dental hygiene.
 Understanding how to prevent and treat gum disease is important to maintaining good oral health, no matter what your age.
 In this article, we’ll explore the basics of gum disease and how to take action to prevent or treat gum disease.

 What is Gum Disease?

 Gum disease occurs from bacteria or infection of the tissues (gums) that hold your teeth in place.
 Usually, this is caused by poor brushing or lack of flossing, which allows bacteria to build upon your teeth.
 Plaque that is not removed and is allowed to sit on teeth can cause gum disease.

 Some risk factors enhance the likelihood of gum disease.
 These risk factors include smoking, diabetes, hormonal changes, and certain medications.

 What are the symptoms of Gum Disease?

 Gum disease can cause several symptoms to manifest in the mouth.
 These include bad breath, red or swollen gums, tender or bleeding gums, pain when chewing, sensitive teeth, receding gums, and generalized mouth discomfort.